 Have no fear.
 The Prefix Prize is an annual award, so you will be able to submit an entry next year.
-An announcement about the second annual prize will be made on April 15, 2021.
+An announcement about the fourth annual prize will be made on April 15, 2023.

 If I win the prize, will I receive an artist fee?